Troll Tales: The Nix

 Voiced by Michael Dobson.
 An aquatic spirit feared by many of the forest's inhabitants.
 He dwells in a castle in the lake.
 He enchants people with false promises and wishes so that he can keep them there forever.

 The Mara

-A wicked witch that spreads nightmares.
+A wicked demon that spreads nightmares.

 The Mermaid

 A beautiful creature from the sea.
 She gets lost in the troll river and falls in love with Snapper.
 After she successfully seduced Snapper, she transformed him into a sea troll.